Deep polytopic autoencoders for low-dimensional linear parameter-varying approximations and nonlinear feedback design: Introduction

-In this work, we expand on the series expansion of the SDRE combined with the approximation of the nonlinear system through a low-dimensional linear parameter-varying (LPV) system.
-This allows us to provide a generic algorithm to nonlinear controller design; see our previous works~\cite{morHeiW23, morDasH23} and related discussions in~\cite{AllKS23, AllP24}.
-In particular, the results in~\cite{morHeiW23} indicate a measurable improvement of the nonlinear feedback design over a related, well-tuned and robust LQR controller but left space for further performance improvements, for example, through \begin{enumerate} \item higher order expansions of the nonlinear feedback or \item nonlinear parametrizations of the velocity states. \end{enumerate} Both topics are linked to the question if a nonlinear pa\-rame\-trization can provide better low-dimensional approximations with fewer degrees of freedom and thus mitigating the natural limit, which is commonly expressed through the Kolmogorov $n$-width of any linear model order reduction scheme -- like \emph{proper orthogonal decomposition} (POD) which is a linearly optimal projection scheme; \cite{FreM22}.
-There have been many efforts and positive results concerning the use of nonlinear model order reduction approaches using, e.g., polynomial manifold maps~\cite{BucGH23}, learning techniques~\cite{FreM22}, or the selection of local bases~\cite{AmsZF12}.
+The underlying idea is the approximation of the nonlinear system~\cref{eq:gen-affine-system} through a very low-dimensional linear parameter-varying (LPV) system so that the series expansion of any nonlinear feedback law can be formulated with respect to a few parameters rather than the full state; see our previous works~\cite{morHeiW23, morDasH23} and related discussions in~\cite{AllKS23, AllP24}.
+In particular, the results in~\cite{morHeiW23} indicate a measurable improvement of the nonlinear SDRE feedback over a related, well-tuned and robust linear-quadratic regulator (LQR) but left space for further performance improvements, for example, through \begin{itemize} \item[(i)] higher order expansions of the nonlinear feedback, or \item[(ii)] nonlinear parametrizations of the velocity states. \end{itemize} For higher order expansions of nonlinear feedback laws, a low-dimensional parametrization of the states is crucial since the number of coefficients grows drastically with the dimension of the parametrization and the order of the expansion so that both topics are linked to the single question if a nonlinear parametrization can provide sufficiently accurate low-dimensional approximations with only few degrees of freedom.

-To consider higher order expansions of a nonlinear feedback law, a very low-dimensional parametrization is crucial.
-Among others, as we will lay out, the numbers of coefficient that need to be precomputed through large-scale matrix equations equals $\sum_{k = 0}^{\xrdr} \binom{r + k - 1}{k}$, where $r$ is the dimension of the parametrization and $\xrdr$ is the order of the expansion.
-For example, for $r = 10$ and a first-order expansion, the solve of $1 + 10 = 11$ matrix equations was required, cp. \cite{morHeiW23}, whereas a second or third-order expansion would require $66$ or $286$ solves.
-However, for a parametrization of size $r = 5$, only $6$, $21$, or $56$ matrix equation solves are needed for expansions of first, second and third order, respectively.

-In this work, we rely on our recent development of polytopic autoencoders~\cite{HeiK24} that combines learning approaches with the selection of local bases in terms of polytope vertices.
-The concept of reconstructing the states in a polytope provides certain advantages over the reconstruction in a linear space.
-Generally, the observed states of a dynamical system are described in a bounded set rather than in an unbounded space.
-With the polytopic approach, the reconstruction is confined to a region where the states have been observed.
-This confinement stands against the freedom to explore the full state space, for controller design, however, it can be beneficial if tailored towards target regimes and since the resulting series expressions will be bounded by design.